cbutler112358/cbutler112358.github.io/_pages/about.md

 </h1>

 <p>
-Broadly, I am interested in questions related to pest and pathogen dispersal.
-My work is highly interdisciplinary and spans many subjects&mdash;in the past, I have worked with geneticists, molecular biologists, and entomologists.
+Broadly, I am interested in data-driven questions related to pest and pathogen dispersal.
+My work is highly interdisciplinary.
 I collaborate with researchers in disparate fields as I deeply enjoy working with and learning from others.
 </p>

 <h1>